 If you have been conducting performance analytics over the last half-decade or more, you might have noticed a drop in traffic, but an increase in conversions around specific keywords.

 The reason for that is because search engines rank web pages rather than websites.
 In other words, they target keywords based on user-intent so that end-users have direct access to the information they are looking for.

 How to target customers through voice assistants

-To make best use of the voice technology, you need to know what your customers want.
+To make the best use of voice technology, you need to know what your customers want.
 Check out your analytics and determine what information they are searching for and why.
 Alternatively, make a list of everything your customers are likely to search for.